LumenPallidium/neural-file-sorter/README.md

 ## Features

 Currently, basic dataset utilities, a convolutional autoencoder and [OpenAI's CLIP model](https://github.com/openai/CLIP) for image encoding have been implemented, as well as the components for embedding network encodings and displaying them in 3D space in an interactive dashboard.
-I would reccomend following the instructions on [CLIP's github page](https://github.com/openai/CLIP) for its installation details.
 To run, set a directory folder (filepath variable) in the options/opts.yaml file and then run the app.py file.
-I will add a requirements.txt file later, currently main requirements are CLIP, PyTorch, pandas, plotly, dash, and SKLearn (as well as any of their requirements).

 As some use cases for this repo: